NCAD LOGO

 Year 1

-Explore interdisciplinary Art and Design research, observation and analysis in the first semester.
-In the second, all Fine Art students get a working taste of subjects with six weeks of workshops in two pathways selected from: Ceramics and Glass, Media, Painting, Print, Sculpture and Textile Art & Artefact.
-The balance is spent in the Media Department on the ideas, processes and technologies that will become central to your learning.
+Explore Art and Design research, observation and thinking-through-making in the first trimester.
+In the second trimester, all Fine Art students get a taste of different pathways through six weeks of experiences in two areas selected from Media, Painting, Print, Sculpture, Ceramics, Glass and Textiles.
+The last six weeks of first year are spent in the Media Department bringing your ideas into new processes and technologies that will become important to your learning.

 Year 2

-A series of timetabled studio projects develop your skills in Photography, Moving Image and Digital Spaces (all of which will include many other interesting approaches to making art).
-You work on projects to bring all this learning together into an art exhibition event.
-Attending workshops, seminars, lectures, presentations and field trips to contemporary art exhibitions is also important.
+Timetabled studio projects develop your skills in Photography, Moving Image, Critical Making and Digital Spaces (all of which include many other interesting approaches to making art).
+You work on art projects to bring all this learning together in showcase events.
+You deepen your knowledge through workshops, seminars, lectures, presentations, exhibition visits and field trips.
 After second year, you have two options: (a) study on a Studio+ / International year, or, (b) continue into the final year of the course.

 Year 3: Studio+ & International